-Note : In general a palette can appear on the figure and display the coordinates of any point or components of any vector.
+Note: In general a palette can appear on the figure and display the coordinates of any point or components of any vector.
 Click on Windows-Coordinates or double-click on the point or the vector in question with the Manipulation tool.

 If there is no current selection, the palette contains three boxes, corresponding to the coordinates x, y and z.
-Fill these in and click on New point to create a new point having these coordinates.
+Fill these in and click New point to create a new point having these coordinates.

+3.1 MANIPULATION

+Manipulation

-3.1 MANIPULATION Manipulation A Lets you select points and objects.
-If the coordinates palette appears, it will display the coordinates point or components of the selected vector; you can modify these coordinates and clicking on Modify the coordinates.
-If a point ca coordinates will appear in grey in the palette and you won't be a coordinates.
-Lets you move points and objects, and as a consequence, all o on them. of the selected e by entering new nnot be moved, its ble to change these bjects that depend Redefinition łł The Redefinition tool lets you change the way points can be mov [3.11] and [3.12] for an explanation of how it functions. ed.
-See sections 3.2 POINTS Point (on a plane, in space, or on an object) • Lets you construct points in different ways.
+- Lets you select points and objects.
+If the coordinates palette appears, it will display the coordinates of the selected point or components of the selected vector; you can modify these by entering new coordinates and clicking on Modify the coordinates.
+If a point cannot be moved, its coordinates will appear in grey in the palette and you won't be able to change these coordinates. - Lets you move points and objects, and as a consequence, all objects that depend on them.

+Redefinition

+The Redefinition tool lets you change the way points can be moved.
+See sections [3.11] and [3.12] for an explanation of how it functions.

+3.2 POINTS

+Point (on a plane, in space, or on an object)

+Lets you construct points in different ways.
 These points can then be used to anchor the construction of various objects (segments, planes, polyhedra, etc.).

-Construct points on the VP of planes.
-Construct points in space.
-By default, these points are constructed on the NVP of the base plane.
-Construct points on all objects (except inside non-convex polygons).
-Point in space (above or below the base plane) Lets you construct points in space above or below the base plane: hold down the Shift key, use the mouse to move the point up or down to the desired position you may release the Shift key to move the point at a constant height. click to confirm.
-6
+- Construct points on the VP of planes. - Construct points in space.
+By default, these points are constructed on the NVP of the base plane. - Construct points on all objects (except inside nonconvex polygons).

+Point in space (above or below the base plane)

+- Lets you construct points in space above or below the base plane: - hold down the key, - use the mouse to move the point up or down to the desired position - you may release the Shift key to move the point at a constant height. - click to confirm. - To again move a point vertically which was constructed using the key, use the Manipulation tool, again hold down the key, and move the point.